Proton Decay and Gauge Coupling Unification in an Extended SU(5) GUT with 45-Dimensional Higgs: Proton decay

 In Fig.~\ref{protondecay1}, we present the probability distributions for the lower bounds on the mass $M_{S_1}$ derived from the experimental constraints on various proton decay modes, which are listed in Table~\ref{ProtonLifeTime}.
 Our analysis reveals that the $p \rightarrow \nu \pi$ mode yields the lowest peak position for the $M_{S_1}$ lower bound, around $3 \times 10^{11}$ GeV.
 On the other hand, The $p \rightarrow \mu \pi$ mode exhibits the highest peak position for the $M_{S_1}$ lower bound, approximately $3 \times 10^{12}$ GeV.
 We found that the $p \rightarrow \nu \pi$ mode imposes the most stringent constraint on $M_{S_1}$.

 In Fig.~\ref{protondecay2}, we present correlations among the lower bounds on the mass $M_{S_1}$ derived from the experimental constraints on various proton decay modes.
 We observe that the data points in the plot between $p \to \nu \pi$ and $p \to \mu K$ modes exhibit some scatter.
 This scatter can be attributed to the different contributions to the decay widths of these two modes.
 The decay width for the $p \to \nu \pi$ mode is primarily determined by the term $|\delta^L|^2$, which represents the contribution from the left-handed mixing parameters $\delta^L_{ijkl}$.
 On the other hand, the decay width for the $p \to \mu K$ mode receives contributions from both $|\delta^L|^2$ and $|\delta^R|^2$ terms.
 The $|\delta^R|^2$ term represents the contribution from the right-handed mixing parameters $\delta^R_{ijkl}$.
 The presence of both $|\delta^L|^2$ and $|\delta^R|^2$ contributions in the $p \to \mu K$ decay width leads to a larger spread in the values of the lower bound on $M_{S_1}$ compared to the $p \to \nu \pi$ mode, which depends only on $|\delta^L|^2$.
+Furthermore, the left-handed mixing parameter for $p \to \mu K$, $\delta^L_{2112}=(Y_1^{DU})^*_{21}(Y^{QL}_1)_{12}$, involves the product of off-diagonal elements from two Yukawa matrices.
+This contrasts with other decay modes, where at least one element is diagonal.
+As off-diagonal elements tend to have a wider spread than diagonal elements, the $p \to \mu K$ mode exhibits the most significant scatter among all decay modes.
 This difference in the dependence on the mixing parameters results in the observed scatter between the data points in the plot.
 These plots demonstrate the importance of properly constraining these parameters using experimental data from different proton decay channels to obtain robust bounds on the mass scale $M_{S_1}$.